Policy Partnership on Food Security

 The next PPFS meeting will take place in Santiago, Chile, during SOM1 in February/March 2019.

 The PPFS aims to conduct activities and projects to meet the objectives of the 2018 priorities.
 Possible projects include:

-- High Level Symposium on Food Losses and Waste Reduction (cross-collaboration with the Agricultural Technical Cooperation Working Group) (M SCE 02 2013A, Chinese Taipei)
+- A High Level Symposium on Food Losses and Waste Reduction (cross-collaboration with ATCWG) (M SCE 02 2013A, Chinese Taipei)

-- Research on regulatory environments within APEC economies that have an impact on trade in food services that contribute to food security during 2018-2019 (New Zealand)
+- Research on regulatory environment within APEC economies and its impact on trade in services in food value chains (APEC Policy Support Unit and New Zealand)

 Notable Ongoing PPFS Frameworks

 Multi-year Framework on Food Security and Climate Change